Wint3rmute/baczek.me/content/now.md

 Due to the information/work overload, students no longer actually *learn* anything on a deeper level, they just skim over the bare minimum required to finish a project.
 There's just no other way to keep up with all work.

-It's in my nature to dig deeper into the subjects I'm learning.
-Unfortunately, this approach backfires at me each and every semester since the second half of my bachelor's degree.

----

 Somewhere in the process of improving the education system, we fell victim to the [Goodheart's Law](https://en.m.wikipedia.org/wiki/Goodhart%27s_law).
 Blindly increasing the amount of information  learned by students just for the sake of ECTS or some other university-related metric does not actually increase the amount of knowledge that the students are gaining.

 {{image (src="/computer_poster.jpg" title="How it should feel like to use the Internet")}}